Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/01-genomics-with-R-&-bioconductor-I.md

 - which genes/transcripts do these regions overlap?
 - how do these profiles compare to other relevant published ChIP profiles?

 In order to address these questions, we need to obtain relevant annotation data.
-Fortunately, Bioconductor provides a functions that allow you to interface directly with public databases like *UCSC*, *Ensembl*, and *NCBI* to obtain the most up to date annotation data available. **This will be the focus of our next lesson**.
+Fortunately, Bioconductor provides functions that allow you to interface directly with public databases like *UCSC*, *Ensembl*, and *NCBI* to obtain the most up to date annotation data available. **This will be the focus of our next lesson**.

 ### Practical considerations:

 - I would not explore a new dataset using Bioconductor-based visualization packages.
 Generally, *IGV* will allow you to explore a new dataset faster, without having to do any coding.
-However, packages such as `Gviz` provide a comprehensive and flexible way to display data in numerous ways not possible in standard genome browsers, and therefore are an excellent way to explore candidate regions in more detail, or generate a number of plots programmatically.
+However, packages such as `Gviz` provide a comprehensive and flexible way to display data in numerous ways not possible in standard genome browsers, and therefore are an excellent way to explore candidate regions in more detail, or to generate a number of plots programmatically.

 - There are other ways to perform the sorts of tasks that we did in this lesson, both within and outside of R. For example, [*BEDTools*](https://bedtools.readthedocs.io/en/latest/), the so-called *"swiss-army knife for genomic-arithmetic"* allows you to intersect, subset, merge, count, and manipulate genomic regions directly via the UNIX shell.
 Alternatively, [*Biopython*](https://biopython.org/) provides similar functionality from within python.